devgeniem/redipress/README.md

 ##### Taxonomy terms

 It is also possible to weigh posts with certain taxonomy terms higher than others.
-In this case the first level inside the `taxonomy` parameter is the taxonomy name with another associative array as its value with term IDs and their weights as key-value pairs.
+In this case the first level inside the `taxonomy` parameter is the taxonomy name with another associative array as its value with term slugs and their weights as key-value pairs.

 ```php
 new WP_Query([